 You’ve decided to disclose your cancer diagnosis to your employer, what’s next?
 The Manager’s Kit is designed for you to give to your boss to help start or smooth the conversation.
-We’ve laid out the “need-to-know” laws that relate to cancer in the workplace, successful workplace strategies and tips for working with your HR department.
-Begin navigating your cancer in the workplace here:
+We’ve laid out the “need to know” laws that relate to cancer in the workplace, successful workplace strategies and tips for working with your HR department.

 (Note: You will be prompted to complete a short survey before each download begins.
 This survey is for internal purposes to ensure Cancer and Careers is designing publications that meet users’ needs.
 Thank you in advance.)

 To download individual sections of the kit, click below: